scaomath/galerkin-transformer/README.md

 - A non-numerical analyst oriented explanation on Toward Data Science: [Galerkin Transformer: A One-Shot Experiment at NeurIPS 2021](https://towardsdatascience.com/galerkin-transformer-a-one-shot-experiment-at-neurips-2021-96efcbaefd3e)
 -  [The post on my blog (a bit more details on the math)](https://scaomath.github.io/blog/galerkin-transformer-neurips/).

-- For how to train our models please refer to [the training instructions under the examples folder](./examples/README.md).
+- For how to train our models please refer to [the training instructions under the `/examples` folder](./examples/).

 - If just wanting to see what is it like for the models to perform on the unseen test set, please refer to [evaluation](#evaluation-notebooks).